This grain-free, cauliflower shrimp fried rice recipe is the best thing since you discovered the original version in your take-out menu.

 - ½ pound shrimp, thawed, peeled and deveined

-- Chop cauliflower into chunks and place inside a food processor.
+- Chop cauliflower into chunks and place in a food processor.
 Pulse to finely chop until it resembles rice, set aside.

 - In a small bowl, whisk together San-J Tamari, honey, ginger, and red pepper flakes; set aside.